 Through continued efforts by members, they were able to mobilize about Rs.3 Lakh which formed the initial source of income for building an Ayyappa Temple to fulfill the Samajam members long felt desire.
 In recognition of the charitable activities of Samajam like poor feeding and other social charitable activities, the Income Tax department has granted exemption to Samajam's income under section 12A.
 This Temple was built and is being managed by Sri Ayyappa Seva Samajam, Annanagar (SASS) founded in the year 1976 on 20th June by a group of determined Ayyappa devotees in and around Annanagar, Chennai.

-In the beginning there was only a make shift Temple in a Thatched roof shed along with a charitable medical centre in another shed.
-With the enthusiastic support and commitment and five years of relentless efforts of the members of SASS backed by an abundance of divine grace, construction of a full fledged sannidhi, in consultation with the renowned vasthu architect Sri.
+In the beginning, there was only a make-shift Temple in a Thatched roof shed along with a charitable medical center in another shed.
+With the enthusiastic support and commitment and five years of relentless efforts of the members of SASS backed by an abundance of divine grace, the construction of a full-fledged sannidhi, in consultation with the renowned Vasthu architect Sri.
 Kanipayyur Krishnan Namboodiri conforming to the traditional shastraic stipulations and designed in typical Kerala style was completed in May 1984.
 The kumbabishekam and consecration of Read More.